BookerLoL/UWLCourses/CS571/README.md

       - lower bandwidth
       - esy error detection
   - Pseudoternary

     - one is absennce of line signal
     - zero represented by alternating positive and negative
+    - no advantage or disadvantage over bipolar-ami

+  -